HubertWojcik10/mlops_project/reports/README.md

 > **How did you configure experiments?
 Did you make use of config files?
 Explain with coding examples of how you would**
 > **run a experiment.**
 >
 > Recommended answer length: 50-100 words.
 >
 > Example:
 > *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:

---- question 12 fill here ---
+--- question 12 fill here --- German

 ### Question 13